 - How is multiplying and dividing negative numbers related to multiplying and dividing positive numbers?
 7.NS.2 - What patterns are present when multiplying and dividing signed numbers?
-7.NS.2a, 7.NS.2b - What methods can be used to convert fractions to decimals?
+7.NS.2a, 7.NS.2b - How can the properties of operations be used as a strategy to add and subtract rational numbers?
+7.NS.2c - What methods can be used to convert fractions to decimals?
 7.NS.2d - How do the characteristics of a decimal determine it if it is rational?
 7.NS.2d - How can operations with rational numbers be used to solve real-world problems?
 7.NS.3 - How can rational numbers in equivalent forms be used to solve multi-step real-life problems?
 7.EE.3 - How can estimation be used and mental computation to assess the reasonableness of answers?
 7.EE.